fetchai/agents-tac/README.md

 ### 🏆 🏆 🏆 Competition 🏆 🏆 🏆

 The [competition sandbox](../master/sandbox) provides the code to build the docker image to run the competiton.

+### 🚀🚀🚀 AEA Framework 🚀🚀🚀

+This project has sparked the development of an Autonomous Economic Agent framework.
+The project is available [here](https://github.com/fetchai/agents-aea) and we recomment you check it out!

 ## Repository structure